mekwall/obsidian-color-scheme/README.md

 4. A restart of WebIDE is required, but once you're done, see 5
 5. Bask in the glory of Obsidian in your WebIDE!

+### Sublime Text 2

+It's in the [Sublime Package Control](http://wbond.net/sublime_packages/package_control) repository.

+1. Open the Command Palette and execute: `Package Control: Install Package`
+2. Search for the package `Obsidian Color Scheme`
+3. Install package and then select the color scheme under «Preferences» - «Color Scheme»

 ### Chrome Developer Tools / Web Inspector

 To add a color scheme to your Chrome Developer Tools / Web Inspector, simply replace the CSS file in the locations listed below